 The Shark Rotator Lift-Away ADV is better overall than the Shark APEX Upright.
 The Rotator has fewer maintenance needs, a lighter construction, and better performance on bare floors and high-pile carpet.
 Unlike the APEX Upright, it also comes with a hard-bristle brush and an extension wand.
 However, the APEX Upright has superior performance on low-pile carpet and is slightly more maneuverable.

-The Hoover ONEPWR Evolve Pet and Shark Rotator Lift-Away ADV are differently-designed vacuums with different strengths, meaning one might suit you better depending on your needs.
+The Hoover ONEPWR Evolve Pet and Shark Rotator Lift-Away ADV are differently designed vacuums with different strengths, meaning one might suit you better depending on your needs.
 The Shark is a corded upright with a virtually indefinite runtime.
 You can use it in a semi-handheld configuration to clear messes in tight corners.
-It incurs lower recurring costs, has an adjustable-height floorhead, performs better on bare floors and low-pile carpet, and exerts a much stronger suction force in the real world, resulting in superior crack-cleaning performance.
+It incurs lower recurring costs, has an adjustable-height floorhead, performs better on bare floors and low-pile carpets, and exerts a much stronger suction force in the real world, resulting in superior crack-cleaning performance.
 It also does a much better job of sealing in fine particulates.
 Conversely, the Hoover is a cordless upright with a virtually limitless range.
 It's smaller, lighter, easier to maintain, and has a larger dustbin that doesn't need emptying as often.

 The Shark APEX UpLight is a little more versatile than the Shark Rotator Lift-Away ADV.
 The APEX UpLight is lighter, far more maneuverable, and cleans more debris on low-pile carpet.
-Meanwhile, the Rotator is more effective on bare floors and high-pile carpet and comes with an upholstery tool to deal with messes on furniture.
+Meanwhile, the Rotator is more effective on bare floors and high-pile carpets and comes with an upholstery tool to deal with messes on furniture.

 The Shark LA502 is decently well-built.
 It's mostly made of plastic, though it has a metal wand tube and rubber drive wheel treads, not to mention a clear rubber bumper on the front of the head.
 Unfortunately, you need to bend down to switch power modes, and its short hose makes it somewhat unstable when positioned upright.
 Thankfully, the vacuum itself is intuitively designed, with parts that clip together easily, so routine maintenance and swapping tools are simple processes.